ShingZhanho/ENGG1340-Project-25Spring/README.md

 </div>

-Don't forget you are also able to click the `space` key to fire at all eight directions!
-Screw you monsters!😜
+Don't forget you are also able to click the `space` key to fire at all eight directions.
+Screw you monsters!😜 The Energy Drink gives you extra HP according to the value it stated, and Strengthen Potion enables you to deal more damage to mobs than usual.
+If you pick up the sheild, the mobs cannot see you for a period of time.
+Last reminder, the boost potions and sheilds do not only have effect on you, but also the mobs, if they catch the buffs before you do.
+Be careful!😲
+Alright, stay cool and have fun!

 ## Technical Details